-- 18.1 Provisional measures shall not be applied unless a formal investigation has been initiated and a notice published to that effect and interested signatories and interested parties have been given adequate opportunities to submit information and make comments.
-Provisional measures may be taken only after a preliminary affirmative finding has been made that a subsidy exists and that there is material injury or threat thereof, to a domestic industry caused by subsidized imports.
+18.1 Provisional measures shall not be applied unless a formal investigation has been initiated and a notice published to that effect and interested signatories and interested parties have been given adequate opportunities to submit information and make comments.
+Provisional measures may be taken only after a preliminary affirmative determination has been made that a subsidy exists and that there is material injury or threat thereof, to a domestic industry caused by subsidized imports.
 Provisional measures shall not be applied unless the authorities concerned judge that they are necessary to prevent injury being caused during the period of investigation.
-Provisional measures shall normally not be applied sooner than [X] days from the date of the initiation of the investigation. - 18.2 Provisional measures may take the form of provisional countervailing duties guaranteed by cash deposits or bonds equal to the amount of the provisionally calculated amount of subsidization.
+Provisional measures shall normally not be applied sooner than [X] days from the date of the initiation of the investigation.